 Due to its small footprint Kx can provide big data and analytics close to where data is collected enabling utilities and solution providers to detect and predict conditions more quickly than ever before, improving availability, optimizing maintenance and longevity of their assets.

 USE CASES & APPLICATIONSDelivering a centralized information exchange for retail markets: Kx provides the MDM and settlement functions, involving large amounts of time-series data, both historic and real-time for CGI’s new Central Markets System (CMS)for FINGRID, known as Datahub

-Transaction system and data warehouse: A North American utility SaaS provider, installed Kx for Sensors alongside the existing system, de-risking their project, yet still providing new services including analytics and querying capabilities to over 5 million customers on trillions of data points spanning over seven years of collection history.
+Transaction system and data warehouse: A North American ISO, installed Kx for Sensors alongside the existing system, de-risking their project, yet still providing new services including analytics and querying capabilities to over 5 million customers on trillions of data points spanning over seven years of collection history.

 Improving system reliability: As part of Survalent Technology’s ADMS platform SurvalentONE, Kx provides real-time advanced network analytics capabilities, with improved system reliability - enabling services such as ‘playback’ allowing the replay of grid sensor data and activities.

 Delivering cost savings and lowering operational risk: In partnership with App Orchid, Kx has been selected by a major, US-based Fortune 500 utilities company to deliver a next-generation real-time data platform to analyze data and create business applications using AI & ML.